VitGottwald/bare-metal-blog/src/pages/posts/ispf-configuration-table.md

 After logging out of TSO and logging back in all worked.

-Note: This is a shoretened version of the story.
+Note: This is a shortened version of the story.
 There was a number of try and fail steps in between.